wp-plugins/zedity/readme.txt

 **Advantanges you get by using Zedity:**

-* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need!
+* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need and unleash your creativity with no more constraints or limitations!

-* **Easy for Everyone**: a modern and intuitive user interface, with real drag and drop of any item, gets you done in few clicks!
+* **Easy for Everyone**: a modern and intuitive user interface, with real drag and drop to get done in just few clicks!

 * **No technical skills**: no more need to struggle with HTML/CSS code!